-here are 3 ways that clinical trial research is structured, known as phases, that must take place before a medical care option can be sold and marketed to patients.
-Each phase is designed to fine tune the answers to separate research questions.
-The knowledge gained by each stage together helps ensure that the product or procedure will benefit larger populations after approval.
+linical trials are structured into three phases that must take place before a medical care option can be made available to all patients.
+Each phase is designed to fine-tune the answers to separate research questions.
+The knowledge gained by each stage together helps ensure that the product or procedure will benefit large populations after approval.

-Phase 1 involves a small group of people and are the first studies done to test if a new option is safe, identify possible side effects, and to look for the best way to give the treatment (by mouth, injected into a vein, or injected into the muscle).
-Researchers also look for signs that diseased cells respond to the new treatment, and can take several months to complete.
+Phase 1 involves a small group of people (20-80) and are the first studies done to test if a new treatment is safe, identify possible side effects, and to look for the best way to give the treatment.
+Researchers also look for signs that diseased cells respond to the new treatment.

-Phase 2 enrolls a larger group of people to see if the diseased cells respond significantly to the new drug or treatment therapy.
-The second phase can last from several months to two years, and involves up to several hundred patients.
+Phase 2 enrolls a larger group of people (100-300) to see if the diseased cells respond significantly to the tested drug or treatment therapy.
+The second phase can last from several months to two years, and could involve up to several hundred patients.

-Phase 3 randomly compares the new treatment against the current standard of care for a specific diagnosis.
-This phase includes a larger number of participants spanning a variety of ages, ethnicities, and genders.
+Phase 3 randomly compares the new treatment or process against the current standard of care for a specific diagnosis.
+It includes a larger number of participants (100s - 1000s) spanning a variety of ages, ethnicities, and genders.
 This ensures the final results will apply to larger populations.
-This phase can last several years.

-After a Phase 3 trial, the researcher can apply for approval from the Food and Drug Administration to market and sell the product to other patients.
-Long term trials and population monitoring, part of Phase 4 studies, continue on for years after approval to gather information on larger and more diverse populations.
+After a Phase 3 trial, the researcher can apply for approval from the Food and Drug Administration to market and provide the product to other patients.
+Long term trials and population monitoring, part of Phase 4 studies, continue on for years after approval to gather information on larger and more diverse populations and demographics.